nyu-pl-fa18/class07/README.md

 let plus (x, y) = x + y
 ```

-Recursive definitions are introduces using `let rec x = init`.
+Recursive definitions are introduced using `let rec x = init`.
 Here
 the scope of the binding includes the expression `init`.

 ```ocaml